How to avoid paying bank penalty fees

 - Overdrawn account fee.
 Similar to a credit card overlimit fee, this charge applies when you write a cheque or make a debit card transaction that takes your account overdrawn.

-Other bank penalty fees that may apply to your accounts
+Other exception fees that could apply to your accounts

 These fees are less common than the ones above, but are still worth keeping in mind:

 - Outward cheque dishonour.
-This is when you write a cheque that is not covered by sufficient funds at the time the cheque is presented for payment, thus the cheque bounces.
+This is when you write a cheque that is not covered by sufficient funds at the time the cheque is presented for payment, causing the cheque to bounce.

 - Inward cheque dishonour.
-This bank penalty fee applies when someone else writes a cheque to you but their account does not contain sufficient funds to cover it at the time you present it for payment.
+This fee applies when someone writes a cheque to you but their account does not contain sufficient funds to cover it at the time you present it for payment.

 - Stop cheque.
 This happens when you have written a cheque and given it to someone then decide that you want to cancel it.
 If the cheque is presented for payment after it has been stopped, you may be liable for another fee.

-The cost of these charges largely depends on your bank and the specific account you use.
-In general, most penalty fees range from $4-$35.
-To give you some idea of the charges that could apply, the table below shows what penalty fees Australia's major banks ANZ, CommBank, NAB, St.George and Westpac may charge and how much they cost.
+The cost of these charges largely depends on your bank and the specific account.
+In general, most exception or "penalty" fees range from $4-$20.
+To give you some idea of the charges that could apply, the table below shows what penalty fees Australia's major banks ANZ, CommBank, NAB, St.George and Westpac charge and how much they cost if they apply to your specific account.

 |Bank||Dishonour fee||Overdrawn account fee||Credit card late payment fee||Credit card overlimit fee|